Escape to Athena: Plot

-In 1944, Allied prisoners at a POW camp on an unnamed Greek island are forced to excavate ancient artifacts.
+In 1944, Allied prisoners at a POW camp on an unnamed Greek island are forced to excavate ancient artefacts.
 The camp Commandant, Major Otto Hecht, a former Austrian antiques dealer, is sending some of the valuable pieces to his sister living in Switzerland.
-However the prisoners have discovered that they will be sent to other camps once the finds run out, so they arrange to keep "discovering" the same pieces.
+However, the prisoners have discovered that the prisoners in the camp will be sent to other camps once the finds run out, so they arrange to keep "discovering" the same pieces.
 While Hecht is content to sit out the war, the SS Commandant of the nearby town, Major Volkmann, brutally enforces discipline, including reprisal executions of civilians.

 Resistance to the Germans is led by Zeno, a former monk, and his few fighters.
-They use the local brothel, run by his girlfriend, as an undercover headquarters.
+They use the local brothel, run by his girlfriend Elena, as an undercover headquarters.
 Zeno, who is in contact with Allied Headquarters, is ordered to break the prisoners out of their camp and use them to help liberate the town and capture the nearby U-boat refuelling depot.

 Two captured USO artists, Charlie and Dottie, perform a concert as cover, while the Resistance takes over the camp.
 With the choice of being killed by Zeno or helping them, Hecht joins forces with the Allies, helping them eradicate Volkmann's troops as well as capturing the fuel depot.
 After completing the mission, Charlie asks Zeno to lead him and two other prisoners, Judson and Rotelli, up to the monastery on Mount Athena to steal Byzantine treasures kept there by the monks.
-However Zeno tells Charlie that the treasures belong to the Greek people.
+However, Zeno tells Charlie that the treasures belong to the Greek people.